zhiweiwang1997/zhiweiwang1997.github.io/_pages/about.md

 Zhi-wei Wang (王志伟) is a Ph.D. student at the School of Civil Engineering, Southeast University (China), supervised by Prof. Wen-ming Zhang (张文明), national high-level young talent in China.
 Currently, Zhi-wei Wang is a visiting Ph.D. student at the Institute for Risk and Reliability, Leibniz Universität Hannover (host: Prof. Dr-Ing.
 Michael Beer).

-His research interest mainly focuses on:
+His research interests mainly focus on:

 - **Joint probability distribution modeling using Copula**